If you’re reading this blog post, you’ve probably tried Facebook ads and did not get the results you were looking for.

 And you are really still targeting the same pool of people who might have liked Tennis some months back but might no longer be as interested.

 Note: While Facebook’s targeting is not ultra precise like what many so-called experts claim, it is still one of the best in the industry.
-I cover the 8 ways you can target on Facebook in my upcoming “Customer On Demand” workshop.

 The 2nd reason I use a market call-out is because it helps to make the message and offer more relevant to the right market I’m going for anyway.